lilixiaoxx/project2/README.md

 About the Project:

-Developers: Cece Chen (Github: lilixiaoxx), Christopher Osbourne (Github: caosbourne), Alfredo Amengual (Github: aamengual14)
+Developers: Cece Chen (Github: lilixiaoxx), Christopher Osborne (Github: caosborne), Alfredo Amengual (Github: aamengual14)

 With CodeConnect.us is a web application with aimed goal of connecting developers/programers with students interested in learning how to code, no matter the age or skill level.
 Upon sign-up,